billz/TorProxy/README.md

 <img width="350" alt="tor-plugin" src="https://github.com/user-attachments/assets/cbe89dab-e87c-40e2-8142-c076511a3a09" />

 If you wish to change these values, ensure that they correspond to the default route configured on your device.
+You can obtain this from RaspAP's **Networking > Summary** tab.
+Use the **IP Address** value that appears under **Internet connection**.
+This indicates the primary source of internet connectivity for your device.

-You can determine this by executing `ip route`:
+Alternatively, you can determine this by executing `ip route`:

 ```
 $ ip route